ARMmbed/uvisor/docs/api/DEBUGGING.md

 $ arm-none-eabi-gdb -x gdb.script
 ```

-You can observe the debug messages using `netcat` or any other equivalent program:
+You can observe the debug messages using `netcat` or any other equivalent program (replace '2333' by '4444' if you use pyOCD or OpenOCD as a debug server):

 ```bash
 $ nc localhost 2333